DanielB159/KNN-Flower-Vector-Classifier/README.md

 - The client process also uses *multithreading* to let the user continue the communication with the server while the classified vectors are downloaded in the background in another thread.
 - The 5 possible user requests are implemented using a Command Line Interface (CLI) Design Pattern.
 - The possible Distances are:
-   1. "AUC" - Euclidian
+1. "AUC" - Euclidian (more info at https://en.wikipedia.org/wiki/Euclidean_distance)
-   2. "MAN" - Manhatten
+2. "MAN" - Manhatten  (more info at https://en.wikipedia.org/wiki/Taxicab_geometry)
-   3. "CHB" - Chebyshev
+3. "CHB" - Chebyshev  (more info at https://en.wikipedia.org/wiki/Chebyshev_distance)
-   4. "CAN" - Canberra
+4. "CAN" - Canberra  (more info at https://en.wikipedia.org/wiki/Canberra_distance)
-   5. "MIN" - Minkowski
+5. "MIN" - Minkowski  (more info at https://en.wikipedia.org/wiki/Minkowski_distance)
+**implementation Note** - Since the Euclidian and the Manhattan distance are subsets of the Minkowski distance, they also use its implementation.
+The default input for the Minkowski distance being simply the Euclidian distance (when P = 2.
+It's defined as a const).

 ### Time Complexity
 for n = the number of vectors in the given database, each with dimension m.
 For each new input, the program runs at time complexity of ***O(n*m)***.